 So you may ask yourself, “How can I lower my credit card interest rate?”

-Credit card issuers aren’t in the business of losing customers, and if they feel the threat of you leaving them, they’ll do whatever they can to keep you “on-board.”
+Well, credit card issuers aren’t in the business of losing customers, and if they feel the threat of you leaving them for another issuer, they’ll typically do whatever they can to keep you “on-board.”

 It’s clear they want our business, as evidenced by the number of offers received in our mailboxes on what feels like a daily basis, and the bountiful array of credit card advertisements found on nearly every website on the Internet.